Skip to Content

 This is the view if you do the hike from Seton Lake.

-Stop here to take a short one-kilometer (0.6-mile) hike to a popular spot overlooking the lake with part of the Sea to Sky Highway making a U-shape in the foreground – known as the Duffey Lake Road U-Turn.
+Stop here to take a short 1-kilometer (0.6-mile) hike to a popular spot overlooking the lake with part of the Sea to Sky Highway making a U-shape in the foreground – known as the Duffey Lake Road U-Turn.
 It’s a great road trip picture!

 To get to the hike, you’ll park in a gravel area and cross the highway to a path on the other side.
 Follow the trail to get to the Seton Lake Lookout and enjoy the view!